 YOU MAY ALSO ENJOY… 500 Post-Apocalyptic Place Names

-Essential?
-Yes.
-This episode explains some of Venger’s backstory, and what master he serves.
 Game Adaptation Friendly?
 It could be challenging but also interesting to take away kids’ weapons of power during the Underworld set pieces.
-AD&D Monsters: Shadow demon, salamanders, duergar (possibly), purple worm Bonus monsters: He Whose Name Cannot Be Spoken
+Possibly your players would hate it.

 When the kids release a powerful evil entity from the Box of Balefire, DM drains the Weapons of Power to fend it off, and escape to the Underworld.
 Without magic and with Venger on their heels, the kids are separated one by one as they cross the Planes of Fire to revivify DM in the Dungeon at the Heart of Dawn.

 Notes: Starts off with the characters in pitch black, saving thousands on the animation budget!
-Frank Welker Voices: Hogar the duergar.
+Frank Welker voices Hogar the duergar.

 23. THE TIME LOST

 Essential?
-No but as a kid’s cartoon with Nazis it’s worth a watch Game Adaptation Friendly?
-No this could go sideways in many many ways.
-AD&D Monsters: blue dragon
+No but as a kid’s cartoon with Nazis it’s worth a watch

 Venger uses the Crystal of Chronos to send a Nazi fighter pilot back to WWII Germany with modern jet technology to win the war for Germany, thus eliminating the kids before they’re born.